 1994 - 1998

 The SI Jaguars (Coached and Owned by Tony Alfano) operated 1994-1998.
-They played their first season the United Football League and went to the Championship game but lost 13-12 to the Bayside Raiders.
+They played their first season the Federal Football League and went to the Championship game but lost 13-12 to the Bayside Raiders.
 They posted a 12 - 4 record for the season and other season highlights included defeating the nationally top ten ranked Plattsburgh North stars of the Empire Football League in Plattsburgh, NY.

 The Jaguars played their second and third seasons in Empire Football League in 1995 and made the playoffs in the first year but were eliminated in the first round 7-6 by the Glen Falls Green jackets in a rain soaked field.
 They defeated those same Green Jackets two weeks prior to their playoff meeting to enter the playoffs 14 to 6.
 In that contest the Jaguars took the lead on a 60-yard pass from Tommy Zirino to Billy Simo then sealed the game with a 25-yard pass from Zirino to WR Rob Miller.
-The defense played sensational that game with stars Ed Weigle (Played with the SI Bulldogs), 3 sacks and LB's Green and Lanza had 13 tackles apiece.
+The defense played sensational that game with stars Ed Weigle (Played with the SI Bulldogs), 3 sacks and LB's Marcus Green and Chris Lanza had 13 tackles apiece.

 The Jaguars stayed in the EFL until the 1998 season when due to high costs switched over to the Garden State Football League.
 The Jags posted records of 5 - 6 and 4 - 6 during both seasons in the EFL.